-Get A Taste Of Holiday Farming In Punjab
+Get a Taste of Holiday Farming in Punjab

 "We are offering guests, especially children, first-hand experience of doing farming.
 This is something that people have never tried before.
 The experience gives them the satisfaction of doing hard work and experiencing what life is like in the countryside," Harkirat, who along with his wife Jasveen runs the resort, about 140 km from Chandigarh, told IANS.

-The guests at the farm can sow seeds, pluck the citrus fruit, plow the fields, milk cows, drive a tractor and take a ride to a nearby forest and rivulet in a tractor-trolley.
+The guests at the farm can sow seeds, pluck citrus fruit, plough the fields, milk cows, drive a tractor and take a ride to a nearby forest and rivulet in a tractor-trolley.

 Fresh home-cooked food, which is prepared on earthen stoves at the ground level, home-grown organic vegetables and warm hospitality add up in equal measure to make the experience a refreshing one.